MuhammedGolec/CAPTAIN/README.md

 Warning: The copyright of the shared work is reserved.
-Reference should be cite to the iFaasBus article for use in academic studies.
+Reference should be cite to the CAPTAIN article for use in academic studies.

 To cite:
 M. Golec, H. Wu, R. Ozturac, A. Parlikad, F. Cuadrado, S. S. Gill and S. Uhlig "CAPTAIN: AIoT Enabled Scalable Serverless Computing Framework for Predictive Maintenance in Industry 4.0" in IEEE Internet of Things Journal, doi: XXXX.